koschaos/koschaos.github.io/pages/2023_recap.md

 That night, I hugged my boys a bit tighter and in the morning hugged Susan a bit longer before leaving for the hospital.
 It was a sobering thought that the procedure involved messing about with my heart.

-In 2019, when my family and I visited Ireland after a gap of seven years, my siblings and I agreed not to leave it so long between visits and that we'd visit each other in alternate years ... and then the pandemic happened!
+In 2019, when my family and I went to Ireland after a gap of seven years, my siblings and I agreed not to leave it so long between trips and that we'd visit each other in alternate years ... and then the pandemic happened!
 Since my sister visited in 2023, it's my turn to visit my brother and sister this year.

 I turn 50 later in the year and if I'm lucky enough to have 25-30 more years where I'm healthy enough to travel, that's just 25-30 more times I'll get to see my sister.
 It's only half that for my brother - he can't afford to take time away from the farm to come visit us in Canada, so we'll only see each other in person when we go to Ireland.